vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 450, 451; rerses of, borrowed by Basu, Shri G. C., p.
 811.

-Viṣnudharmasūtra, p.
+Viṣṇudharmasūtra, p.
 117; largely Bathing, in rivers, disallowed in the

 quoted in Jīvarmuktiviveka, p.788; months of Srāvana and Bhadra- referred to liy Haradatta, p.
 749. pada, p.
 5:22; on touching certain